-Lemon Ricotta Cookies are soft Italian cookies that have a tangy, lemony taste, and a light and airy texture thanks to using ricotta cheese in the dough.
+Lemon Ricotta Cookies are soft Italian cookies that have a tangy, lemony taste, and a light, airy, and fluffy texture thanks to using ricotta cheese in the dough.
 The lemon icing makes them extra special.
 They’re a great Italian Christmas cookie, but can be enjoyed any time of year!

 Lemon Ricotta Cookies = The BEST Italian Cookies!